 PIPPI BLOODLINE: This was from Tanglewood Pippi 1003A who was a known Tamworth cross – line extinct.

-GERTRUDE BLOODLINE: This boodline is unknown in the early herdbooks but is shown in the later herdbooks from the Longash herd.
+GERTRUDE BLOODLINE: This bloodline is unknown in the early herdbooks and is shown in later herdbooks from the Longash herd.
+This bloodline is from Catriona Cook of the Clockswood herd.

 THE GENETICS AND NAMING OF THE LINES NOW